djalbat/xgl-server/README.md

   </body>
 </html>
 ```
-Embedding the image map JSON within the HTML this way will make it available as a property of the global object in any JavaScript run in the browser.
+Embedding the image map JSON within the HTML in this way will make it available as a property of the global object in any JavaScript run in the browser.
 If you think this approach is questionable, you could provide the JSON by way of a response to an Ajax request.

 ## Compiling from source